J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- The last tutorial will be on Dec 4th.
+- Homework 4 will be due on Nov 29th, 11:59pm.
 - Midterm will be Oct 25th.
 We will have makeup classes on Oct 23rd.
 - Homework 1 will be released at 11:59pm on Septmeber 20th via Crowdmark.
 - The first lecture starts on September 11th.